Reps okay bill to empower states to create LGAs

 From Ndubuisi Orji, Abuja

-The House of Representatives, on Wednesday, passed for second reading, a bill seeking to empower state Houses of Assembly to create local government areas.
+House of Representatives, yesterday, passed for second reading, a bill seeking to empower state Houses of Assembly to create local government areas.

-The bill is sponsored by the member representing Okpe/ Sapele/ Uvwie federal constituency of Delta State, Oberuakpefe Afe.
+The bill is sponsored by a member representing Okpe/Sapele/Uvwie federal constituency of Delta State, Oberuakpefe Afe.

-According to him, the bill if passed into law would empower state Houses of Assembly to create local government areas in their respective states, as well as empower local government area to more responsibilities.
+The bill, if passed into law, would empower state Houses of Assembly to create local government areas in their respective states, as well as empower local government area to more responsibilities.

+The lawmaker noted that Section 3(6) of the bill seeks to “give more latitude to state legislatures to determine the number and size of local governments in line with the economic variables and other relevant considerations that will make the focal government structure more relevant to the day to day administration of cities and towns falling within their spheres of influence.

+“Section 7(5) of this bill seeks to concede to some responsibilities to local councils in the area of environmental challenge and development to make local government administration more impactful.

 Leave a Reply